-Before coming to RWJF, Minna was a communications consultant for various foundations and nonprofit organizations.
-She advised clients on communications strategies and edited a wide range of communications products.
-She also worked as a communications associate at the Edna McConnell Clark Foundation in New York City, in the areas of education, criminal justice, child welfare, and tropical disease research.
+Before coming to RWJF, Minna was a communications consultant for various foundations and nonprofit organizations and worked as a communications associate at the Edna McConnell Clark Foundation in New York City.
 Earlier, she was a program planner and special assistant at a nonprofit organization in New York City that offered alternative sentences for misdemeanor and felony offenders.

 She is the current board chair of the Communications Network, a membership organization for communications professionals working in the social sector.
 A published children’s book author, she began her career in publishing as a barely paid editorial assistant.
 She is a proud graduate of Brown University and a somewhat sheepish graduate of Fordham University School of Law, since she passed the New York State Bar and then proceeded to never practice law for a day in her life.

 Minna has written more communications plans, message platforms, blog posts, and memos than she cares to remember, and has also designed and facilitated many meetings, conferences, retreats, and trainings.
 She has finally come to accept her peculiar talent for writing parody songs, role-play skits, and devising ice-breaker exercises that don’t involve animal noises.
 A chronic over-sharer by nature, Minna is always ready to talk about her family, food, politics, and celebrity gossip.